sukeniklab/CHE600/Class_15/README.md

 predators = sol.y[1,:] # extract predator from solution
 ```

 5. Plot predator and prey vs time on the same graph using matplotlib.
-Upload the graph to class submission, and explain the behavior of the system.

-6. Please answer the following questions in the submission textbox.
+Upload the notebook to class 15 submission, and explain the behavior of the system.
+In addition, answer the following questions in the submission textbox:
     1. What happens if you play with the constants a,b,c,d?
 Guess, based on how the plot changes, what each of these parameters mean?
     2. What happens if you change the density of points your x-axis (by changing the number of points in the ts array)?
 Pay special attention to the number of points in your x-axis, and what happens if you set this to too few…